Diegolusberg/android-guidelines/android_libraries.md

 ### Architecture
 - [RxJava](https://github.com/ReactiveX/RxJava) & [RxAndroid](https://github.com/ReactiveX/RxAndroid) for Reactive programming.
+  - Rxjava is a library for Reactive Programming, in other words, handling asynchronous events.
+It is a powerful and promising paradigm, which can also be confusing since it's so different.
+We recommend to take some caution before using this library to architect the entire application.
+There are some projects done by us using RxJava, if you need help talk to one of these people: Timo Tuominen, Olli Salonen, Andre Medeiros, Mark Voit, Antti Lammi, Vera Izrailit, Juha Ristolainen.
+We have written some blog posts on it: [[1]](http://blog.futurice.com/tech-pick-of-the-week-rx-for-net-and-rxjava-for-android), [[2]](http://blog.futurice.com/top-7-tips-for-rxjava-on-android), [[3]](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), [[4]](http://blog.futurice.com/android-development-has-its-own-swift).
+  - If you have no previous experience with Rx, start by applying it only for responses from the API.
+Alternatively, start by applying it for simple UI event handling, like click events or typing events on a search field.
+If you are confident in your Rx skills and want to apply it to the whole architecture, then write Javadocs on all the tricky parts.
+Keep in mind that another programmer unfamiliar to RxJava might have a very hard time maintaining the project.
+Do your best to help them understand your code and also Rx.

 - [Otto](http://square.github.io/otto/) to reduce coupling with component communications without going crazy with Listeners and Callback hell.
 - [AndroidAnnotations](http://androidannotations.org/) to reduce the boilerplate code.
 Some of useful use cases are:
   - A powerful dependency injection for: views, contexts, events handlers, resources values, beans.